Ingvild H. Rishøi

 Kristeligt Dagblad (DK)

-“This small, easily read novel is completely loveable as well. /…/ This is not a hallelujah story, fortunately, and Ingvild H. Rishøi’s writing is beautiful and poetic, but with a luring unsentimental brutality just beneath the surface.”
+“This small, easily read novel is completely lovable as well. […] This is not a hallelujah story, fortunately, and Ingvild H. Rishøi’s writing is beautiful and poetic, but with a luring unsentimental brutality just beneath the surface.”

 Weekendavisen (DK)